cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 A GCP Volume.

-A virtual disk which can be attached to Instances.
+A virtual disk that can be attached to instances.